Project overview

 Delete images of humans

 Wildlife Insights provides the option to hide or delete images of humans for organizations with data privacy restrictions.
-If you’d like to remove images of humans from your workspaces, select this option.
-Images of humans will be deleted only after a user has verified the identification as a human.
-If this option is not selected, images of humans will be hidden from users with a project viewer role.
+If you’d like to delete images of humans from your private workspaces, select this option in the Project Details page.
+Images of humans will be deleted only after a user has verified the identification as a human (i.e., the image has moved to the Catalogued section).
+All other metadata (i.e., timestamp, identification) will still be available after the human image has been deleted.

 Join an existing project